kgullikson88/BinaryInference/README.md

     - Compare my results to the VAST survey close companions.
 Find that they are unlikely to be drawn from the same distribution.
 - **EstimateMasses.ipynb**: Estimates the primary star mass and system age, as well as the companion mass.
 Saves everything into `data/MassSamples.h5`
 - **CompileObsStats.ipynb**: Compile observation data to make Tables 1, 2, and 4.
 Also makes a sky map of all the targets.
 This notebook will not run all the way through, because it contains some hard-coded paths to directories and files on my computer.
-- **CompileCompanionData.ipynb**: TODO: describe this and the remaining notebooks.
+- **CompileCompanionData.ipynb**: Compiles the measured temperature data for the companions into a csv file.